 The School of Medicine curriculum provides a set of educational experiences designed to support students’ mastery of the core knowledge, skills, and attitudes needed to achieve their goals as 21st-century physicians, researchers, teachers, and public servants.
 Throughout the curriculum, medical students’ achievement of these competencies is assessed through a variety of methods that constitute a program of assessment.
 This coordinated and integrated approach provides frequent feedback and practice so that students have the information they need to advance their learning.
 In addition, there are periodic high-stakes assessments that ensure that students are ready to advance to the next stage in their training.

-The UCSF MD Program requires students to achieve competence in the seven competencies listed below.
+The UCSF MD Program requires students to achieve competence as defined by the program objectives in the seven competencies listed below.
 For each competency, a set of milestones defines the expected progress throughout medical school and upon graduation.
-All students achieve core competencies, with Bridges milestones elaborating topics such as inquiry and systems improvement:
+All students achieve core competencies, with Bridges Curriculum Milestones elaborating topics such as inquiry and systems improvement.

 The Patient Care competency encompasses the history taking, physical examination, oral presentation, and written documentation skills essential for medical students to provide care for their patients.
 The milestones describe how students progressively gain skill in gathering information from patients and other sources, and then increasingly use clinical reasoning to guide both information gathering and generation of differential diagnoses and management plans.
 Students also progress along milestones capturing their increasing ability to gather information from diverse patient populations, interpret a range of abnormal findings, and organize the care of multiple patients.